 Don't let them keep you down!
 Watch some inspiring migraine videos to help you learn new skills to cope better.

 Gathering new tools and skills will help you be prepared for the next attack.
 And all that comes with it.
-Build your resilience muscle with me.
+Let me help you build your resilience muscles.

 You will need helpful resources (see our migraine headache links article).
 And you will benefit from educating yourself on migraine disorder.

-Science has proven that resources matter too, not just our doctors.
+Science has proven that resources matter too, not just your doctors.
 So scroll down to the Lissa Rankin Ted Talk.
 It's by far my favorite.

 I have a whole team of support now.